I Decided to be a Half-Asstivist and #Resist When I Can

 I am not responsible for fixing everything.

-I often criticize myself for not doing more, but then I remember that it is not my job to change the system.
-It is my job to do what I can and take care of myself.
+I often criticize myself for not doing more, but then I remember that it is not my job to change the system all alone.
+It is my job to participate as much as I can while taking care of myself.
 It is my job to honor the needs of both my conscience and my body.

 The less I pressure myself, the more I can do.

 I actually feel healthier and have more energy than before.
 Now when I relax or play, I don’t feel underlying guilt because I know I have contributed and will contribute more.
-I can really let myself enjoy life.
+I own the fact that this emotional trading is a privilege.
+I still feel it is in integrity, because it is what I must do to keep myself mentally well enough to participate.

-Most of all, I can respect myself more.
+I do what I can and let go of the results.
 Even if my efforts never change anything, they change me.

 What have you done to deal to #resist?
 What are your self-care strategies?
 Comment or send in your latest experiments to be featured on the blog!
 Together, we are stronger.